CodingBee77/CodingBee77/README.md

 ### Hi there 👋

-My name is Martyna and I'm a beginner Python developer and aspiring data scientist.
+My name is Martyna and I'm a Junior Python developer with passion to data analytics and machine learning.

 <br />